-- a) What lifestyle counseling does he need?

-- b) What change of medication do you recommend?

-- c) What follow up do you recommend?
+- a) What health behaviours change (lifestyle) counseling does he need? - b) What change of medication do you recommend? - c) What follow up do you recommend?

-A) What lifestyle counseling does Martin need?
+a) What health behaviours change counseling does Martin need?

 - Sodium

 - Alcohol

 - Drug adherence

 - Physical Activity